 For a full account of eligible grant costs, please see the Je-S guidance for applicants: strategic coordination hub (PDF, 334KB) for this opportunity.

 Co-investigators from business, third sector or government bodies will be funded at 100% of eligible costs.
 The combined costs for non-academic co-investigators must not exceed 30% of the total 100% full economic cost of the grant application.

 Refer to ESRC guidance for full details of costs that can be claimed for UK business, third sector or government body co-investigators.

-Phase 2 LPIP awards will be expected to start in November 2023.
+The UK LPIP strategic coordination hub will be expected to start by 18 April 2023.